dimonovdd/Xamarin.MediaGallery/README.md

 - When using `PickAsync` method `selectionLimit` parameter just sets multiple pick allowed
 - A request to cancel `PickAsync` method will cancel a task, but the picker UI can remain open until it is closed by the user
 - The use of `Title` property depends on each device
-- `UseCreateChooser` property has not been used since version 2.0.0

 #### Photo Picker behavior

 - `selectionLimit` parameter limits the number of selected media files
 - `Title` property not used
-- `UseCreateChooser` property not used

 ### iOS

 - Multi picking is supported since iOS version 14.0+ On older versions, the plugin will prompt the user to select a single file
 - The `NameWithoutExtension` property on iOS versions before 14 returns a null value if the permission to access photos was not granted
 - `Title` property not used
-- `UseCreateChooser` property not used

 #### Presentation Location